buffer/thug/README.rst

 Documentation
 -------------

-Documentation about Thug installation and usage can be found in the source tree or alternatively at https://buffer.github.com/thug/
+Documentation about Thug installation and usage can be found [here] (http://thug-honeyclient.readthedocs.io/).

 Contributions